Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

 "Introducer": We have agreed that whilst Rik chairs, each of us will take it in turn to a) choose a topic and b) introduce it at the agreed date.
 We agreed this must be an enjoyable and stress-free duty, and here are some hopefully reassuring guidelines

 Group Size: We discussed what we felt the optimum size of our group should be: Too small a number present limits discussion, knowledge and the opportunity for a wide range of views.
 Too many limits the opportunity for all to feel they have contributed.
 The consensus was that we prefer meetings with around 5 to 12 participants, depending to some extent on personalities and recognising that we will rarely have everyone present.
-Should we grow above 12, we could optionallly either break into two groups OR to meet in one location with a breakout facility, discuss in two sub-groups, then join for a plenary.
+Should we grow above 12 attendees, we could optionallly either break into two groups OR to meet in one location with a breakout facility, discuss in two sub-groups, then join for a plenary.
 We can therefore grow further.

-Confidentiality and Contacts: Those of us present at the July meeting agreed it would be helpful to share contact details.
+Confidentiality and Contacts: Those of us present at the July 23 meeting agreed it would be helpful to share contact details.
 Given GDPR and other concerns, we will only share "first name" unless you send an email to Rik giving permission for other details.

 5 mins: Welcome/update